PacificBiosciences/IsoSeq/README.md

 #### Clustering and transcript clean up
 Compared to previous IsoSeq approaches, *IsoSeq3* performs a single clustering technique.
-Due to the nature of the algorithm, it can't be efficiently chunked without creating IO bottlenecks; it is advised to give this step as many cores as possible.
+Due to the nature of the algorithm, it can't be efficiently parallelized.
+It is advised to give this step as many cores as possible.
 The individual steps of *cluster* are as following:
  - [Trimming](https://github.com/PacificBiosciences/trim_isoseq_polyA) of polyA tails `--require-polya`
  - Rapid concatmer [identification](https://github.com/jeffdaily/parasail) and removal